 Continuous glucose monitor with woman running on graph line path connected to arm sensor

-Checking your blood glucose with a glucometer is a great way to determine what is or is not working for your diabetes management plan.
-Until now, glucometers were the only over-the-counter (OTC) option for monitoring your glucose accurately.
+Checking your blood sugar levels with a glucometer is a great way to determine what is working for your diabetes management plan.
+However, until now, glucometers were the only over-the-counter (OTC) option for monitoring your levels accurately.

 Let's face it, some other OTC products, like glucose monitoring watches, aren't up to snuff.
-But in 2024, that all changed.
+But everything changed in 2024.
 As of June 2024, the FDA has approved not 1, not 2, but 3 OTC continuous glucose monitors (CGMs).
-Let's review what a CGM is and then explore the over-the-counter CGM options.1-3
+Let's break down what a CGM is and then explore the new over-the-counter options.1-3

-CGMs are small, wearable devices that continuously measure your glucose levels.
-They do this using a small wire (sensor) that sits under your skin and measures the amount of glucose in your interstitial fluid.
-A transmitter is connected to the sensor and sits on top of your skin.
-It transmits your glucose information to a receiver, which for most people is their smartphone.
+These glucose monitors are small, wearable devices that continuously measure your levels.
+They do this using a tiny wearable sensor that sits under your skin to measure the amount of glucose in your interstitial fluid.
+A transmitter connects to the sensor and sits on top of your skin.
+It transmits your data to a receiver, which is usually a smartphone.

-With a CGM, you can see what your glucose is doing at any time of the day or night.
+With a CGM, you can see what your blood sugar is doing at any time of the day or night.
 Is it stable, rising, or falling?
-CGMs are used for 10 to 14 days before you replace them with a new one.
+You wear these monitors for 10 to 14 days before replacing them with a new one.
 Until 2024, all CGMs required a prescription in the United States.
-And for people with type 2 diabetes, insurance coverage has been a significant barrier to getting one.
+For people with type 2 diabetes, insurance coverage has often been a significant barrier to getting one.

 This or That